rpdelaney/l4d2-tourney-rules/rules.md

 ##Section 2: Tournament Format

 #####2.1 Format
-This will be a Swiss system tournament of 5 rounds.
+This will be a Swiss system tournament of [TBD] rounds.
 A match win will score 1 point; a tie scores a half point; a loss or forfeit scores 0 points.